little-world/rust-course/src/03-trait-design-patterns.md

 ## Pattern 5: Sealed Traits

-**Problem**: Public trait shouldn't be implemented by external users—want to reserve right to add methods without breaking changes.
-Can't evolve trait (add methods) if external impls exist—breaking change.
-Unsafe trait needs controlled implementations (only crate can verify safety invariants).
-Want public interface but private implementation set.
-Protocol enforcement: only specific types should implement trait.
-Future compatibility: need to change trait internals without affecting users.
+*   **Problem**: As a library author, you want to publish a trait that users can depend on, but you want to prevent them from implementing it themselves.
+This allows you to add new methods to the trait later without it being a breaking change.

-**Solution**: Create private `sealed` module with private `Sealed` trait.
-Make public trait require Sealed as supertrait: `pub trait MyTrait: sealed::Sealed`.
-Only your crate can implement sealed::Sealed (it's private).
-External crates can use MyTrait but can't implement it.
-Allows adding methods to MyTrait without breaking compatibility—external impls impossible so no break.
-Document that trait is sealed to set expectations.
+*   **Solution**: Create a private `sealed` module with a public but un-implementable `Sealed` trait.
+Make your public trait a supertrait of `sealed::Sealed`.
+Because the `Sealed` trait is inside a private module, only code within your crate can implement it, effectively "sealing" the public trait from outside implementation.

-**Why It Matters**: Control trait implementations: prevent misuse, maintain invariants only your crate can verify.
-Non-breaking evolution: add methods to sealed trait without semver major version bump.
-Safety guarantees: unsafe traits sealed ensure only verified implementations.
-Future-proof APIs: reserve implementation rights while providing public interface.
-Documentation: sealed trait signals "use but don't implement".
-Protocol enforcement: only sanctioned types implement trait.
-Prevents incorrect implementations that violate trait's contract.
+*   **Why It Matters**: This pattern gives you the freedom to evolve your API (e.g., add methods with default implementations to the trait) without breaking downstream users.
+It's a crucial tool for library authors who need to maintain long-term stability.

-**Use Cases**: Internal abstractions (pub trait, private impls), public traits with limited implementations (only std types), future-proof APIs (reserve right to add methods), unsafe traits (verify safety invariants internally), protocol enforcement (only certain types valid), standard library patterns (Iterator is open, but some traits sealed), marker traits with meaning (Send/Sync are special, user impls wrong), library evolution (add functionality without breaking).
+*   **Use Cases**: Future-proofing public APIs, creating internal abstractions that shouldn't be implemented externally, and defining `unsafe` traits where you must control all implementations to guarantee safety invariants.

 ### Example: Basic Sealed Trait